 Sierra-Plumas Joint Unified School District has room for growth in both Language Arts and Math CAASPP scores for all grades tested.
-For 2019 our dashboard indicates that we are in the orange in Language Arts and in in the orange for Math grade 3-8.
+For 2019 our dashboard indicates that we are in the orange in Language Arts and in the orange for Math grade 3-8.
 For Language Arts and math improvements we are working on intervention time with Title 1 teachers five days a week.
 The district is also working on remediation classes for 7th-8th in math to help in that area.
 Tutoring is offered at all school sites after school.
 The district hired a full time intervention teacher to address the intervention needs of the students grades 4th-12th district wide.
 Due to the COVID-19 pandemic, state law has suspended the reporting of state indicators on the 2021 Dashboard.
+Our district is still referring back to the 2019 Dashboard as our most updated because of irregularities and COVID our 2021 and 2022 Dashboard are not accurate.
+Our District has been utilizing intervention assessments for our local data to help drive improvements in learning gaps.
+Our intervention teacher also holds monthly MTSS PDs at each school site to go over assessments, and guide staff on tier supports for students.